 ERAS – Electronic Residency Application Service

 The Electronic Residency Application Service (ERAS) is an AAMC service that transmits residency applications, letters of recommendation, Medical Student Performance Evaluations (MSPEs), transcripts, and other supporting credentials from medical schools to residency program directors via the internet.
 The application requires information about you that is typical to any application process, but in addition, there are specific documents and associated instructions like the instructions for submitting letters of recommendation, for example, that are unique to this process.

 Your first step in completing your residency application is to register for MyERAS.
-In order to do so, you must obtain an ERAS token from the Student Affairs Office, which they will distribute in May of Year 3.
+In order to do so, you must obtain an ERAS token from the Student Affairs Office, which they will distribute in September of your Clerkship Year.

 ERAS Timeline for Residency Applicants

-Each year, the AAMC publishes a timeline of important dates, such as when the application season opens, when schools begin generating / distributing ERAS tokens to applicants, and when the MSPEs are released to the residency programs.
-Find the ERAS 2016 Timeline for Residency Applicants here.
+Each year, the AAMC publishes a timeline of important dates, such as when the application season opens, when schools begin generating/distributing ERAS tokens to applicants, and when the MSPEs are released to the residency programs.
+Find the ERAS Timeline for Residency Applicants here.

 Review the ERAS Residency Applicant Checklist [PDF] to make sure you completed all the tasks for successfully submitting your application.